 What type of information does the CSPRG hold for the purposes of the SIGGAR study?

-The CSPRG holds personal information (such as name, full date of birth, NHS number) only for the 5,384 SIGGAR patients who were randomised on the SIGGAR trials and did not withdraw their consent (64 patients).
+The CSPRG holds personal information (such as name, full date of birth, NHS number) only for the 5,448 patients who were randomised on the SIGGAR trials and did not withdraw their consent.

 Additionally, we also hold:

-• clinical data including data on symptoms, endoscopy, pathology, radiology and bloods
+- Clinical data including data on symptoms, endoscopy, pathology, radiology and blood tests.

 What approvals has this study received?